celsodesign/docker-fumes/README.md

 ### About the project ###

-You need to create a tmp folder, with write permission.
+You need to create a "tmp/nginx" folder, with write permission.

 ```
 cd /project/